 As repository work flow we understand a serie of normalized steps used to produce contents inside CentOS Artwork Repository.
-There are three remarkable actions inside the repository that we need to provide a normalized work flow for, they are: Rendition, Localization and Programming.
+There are two relevant components inside the repository that we need to normalize work flow for, they are: content rendition, content localization and programming.

-1.5.2.1 Rendition
+1.5.2.1 Content rendition